gareth-smyth/json2html/README.md

             node '<div id=##identifier>$##value</div>', /cost/
         end

-2. Allow identifier naming scheme to be changed e.g. attach a prefix to all ids to stop clashes.
+2. Optional html/partial switch so it can create a full html page from the json

-3. Optional html/partial switch so it can create a full html page from the json
+3. Command line option

-4. Command line option
+4. Convert the templates from printf to some more fully functional templating engine e.g. haml.

-5. Convert the templates from printf to some more fully functional templating engine e.g. haml.
+5. Add form elements